johnwcowan/r7rs-work/EnumsCowan.md

 If there exists an enum belonging to *enum-type* whose ordinal is *exact-integer*, return it;
 otherwise return `#f`.

+Note: There is no way to find an enum by its value, since values need not be unique.

 The following convenience procedures provide enum-finding followed by access to a property.